Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_inputs.md

 !!!note

-    The number of inputs must match!
-If we had multiple inputs they would be listed across multiple lines in the process input definition and listed inside the brackets in the workflow block.
+    **The number of inputs in the input definition and the workflow must match!** If we had multiple inputs they would be listed across multiple lines in the process input definition and listed inside the brackets in the workflow block.

     ???tip "Example"